June 2020 has been full of learning and success for my students, including trader Jack Kellogg, who’s officially passed $500K in trading profits.*

 If you go back to this tweet, the second picture shows his trading data broken even more.
 If you look closely, you’ll see his profits from his long trades versus his short trades.

 In May, Jack reports about $60K short and another $10K long.
-The bulk of his monthly profits came from short selling, but he still did a great job at longing as well.
+The bulk of his monthly profits came from options.
+For trading purposes, especially short selling, but he still did a great job at longing as well.

 Being diverse in trading is important, and Jack is a great example of this.
 Just because he’s a short-biased trader doesn’t mean he’s oblivious to other strategies.
 He’s able to attack long setups that he’s comfortable with — primarily OTCs — and perform well.